 The Congregation Beth HaTephila Sacred Music Team was founded in the summer of 2012 when the Temple had the opportunity to creatively rethink its music program.
 In lieu of music being delivered by one invested cantor, we realized our musical needs might be better served by a diverse group of individuals with various capabilities and musical backgrounds.
 We began to envision a robust music program that encompassed expanded repertoire, new composers, and multiple variations on musical leadership from week to week.
 Rather than pursuing the traditional method of searching the nation for someone to join us to help achieve this vision, we turned to the talent already within our community- both professional and volunteer musicians- to serve the congregation.
 And our Sacred Music Team was born.

-The Sacred Music Team is made up of Billy Jonas, Seth Kellam, James McMahon, and Sarah Kim Wilde, and our accompanist is Frankie Weinberger.
+The Sacred Music Team is made up of Billy Jonas, Seth Kellam, and Kim Wilde.

 Each came to their service to the congregation with professional musical experience and have spent years crafting their art for the congregational worship setting.
 Supporting them, we have composers, professional and volunteer instrumentalists, and volunteer singers from within the congregation who enhance our musical programming throughout the year and on the High Holy Days.